The History of the Side Saddle

 Sidesaddle in the Ancient World

-Many people only trace the side saddle back hundreds of years, and treat it as a relatively modern invention.
+Many people trace the history of the side saddle back only a few hundred years, and so they treat it as a relatively modern invention.
 However the sidesaddle appears in ancient art, such as a 6th century depiction on a vase of Hephaestus riding sidesaddle on a mule.
 Hephaestus, the male god of blacksmiths, demonstrated that a sidesaddle form of riding occurred from ancient to modern times, especially with donkeys and mules.

 Early Pillion Pads